 In my previous post I discussed the complexity of historical criticism, and how even texts of the same literary genre can vary substantially in terms of historical reliability, based on their date of composition and their available sources of information.
-In this follow-up post, I will discuss some further historical-critical issues that we can compare between the Alexander Romance and the NT Gospels.
-This post will not be the final installment of my series discussing the historical reliability of popular-novelistic biographies, since there is a large amount of diverse issues that need to be covered.
-In part 2 of this series, however, I will discuss redaction criticism and how it can affect the historical reliability of ancient texts.
+In part 2 of this discussion, I will discuss redaction criticism and how it can affect the historical reliability of ancient texts.
 Redaction is a process by which later authors or editors interact with earlier texts, sources, and traditions and shape them into later narratives.
 During this process, new details can often be added to the narrative and earlier stories can become embellished with subsequent material.
 Since this progression has a tendency to make stories grow over time, and thus to become more and more legendary, it is highly relevant to the historical criticism of ancient texts.

 An intriguing aspect of our extant literary sources for Alexander the Great is that they virtually all date to the Roman period (146 BCE – 330 CE).
 This is not because there were no histories of Alexander that were written during the Hellenistic period (336-146 BCE).
 In fact, Alexander’s campaigns were documented by a wide variety of eyewitness and contemporary historians, whose works no longer survive due to disappearance in textual transmission.
 Our extant historians for Alexander, however, such as Plutarch and Arrian, quote a large number of previous authors and sources (such as as Callisthenes, Ptolemy, and Cleitarchus), and so, even though the works of Alexander’s original historians no longer survive, we still have a large number of fragments preserved of them.
 These fragments are available in edited volumes, such as Felix Jacoby’s Fragments of the Greek Historians, and are used by modern historians when reconstructing the life of the historical Alexander.